 May - This player MAY tee off if he/she chooses to.
 All players must confirm scores on the previous hole prior to leaving the tee.

 3. When spotters, officials or parents are available to help search for a lost ball, other players in the group will go forward to play their next shot in attempts to hold the group’s position on the golf course.
-After advancing their ball, the entire group may search for the remainder of the five minutes.
+After advancing their ball, the entire group may search for the remainder of the three minutes.

 4. Walk with a purpose between shots and from green to tee.

 We realize that it is enjoyable for friends and family members to watch junior golfers, but in order to protect the competition and the junior golfers, and in keeping with the traditional role of a spectator, so as not to interfere with any player on the course, all spectators are required to adhere to the following guidelines while watching a JGAC Tournament Event.
+All spectators understand the risks associated with being on a golf course (flying projectiles, swinging clubs, severe weather and the like).

 Spectators and parents, except those volunteers acting in an official capacity, are not allowed in the scoring area.